ArnauDavis/abpokedex/README.md

-# A pokedex
+# A pokédex
-This is a pokedex that makes api calls to the pokeapi!
+This is a pokédex that makes api calls to the pokeapi!
 See images, type, a little description, and even hear their cry!

 **Link to project:** https://abpokedex.netlify.app/